MatisseBE/vLARA/README.md

 VATSIM and its controllers operate under the slogan "As Real As It Gets".
 Not so long ago controllers did not open any RSAs (Restricted Airspaces) on the network.
 Recently, through plugins, controllers were able to hardcode RSA activation times or dynimically active areas through NOTAMs.
 For the first time ever, we could simulate flight restrictions and make our lives more miserable.
 In real life however, more areas were open than we were able predict or extract.
 These gaps should be covered now.

 ## Limitations
+Code needs to be updated so FL-blocks are merged.
+TODO: Update robot to extract parser code from github so it can be remotely updated.

 ## Those other files?
 **AUP_UUPParser.py**